bacionejs/battito/README.md

 `1/2`

 `v` Volume - The volume of the individual oscillator.
-Use this to mix the levels of Osc 1 and Osc 2.
 `w` Waveform - Selects the basic timbre: 0=Sine, 1=Square, 2=Saw, 3=Triangle.
 `o` Octave - Shifts the oscillator's pitch up or down in octaves.
 A value of 7 or 8 is often a good middle C starting point.
 Setting `2o` one octave below `1o` can create a sub-bass.
 `s` Semitone - Fine-tunes the pitch in semitone (half-step) increments.
 Useful for creating musical intervals between the two oscillators (e.g., set `2s` to 7 for a perfect fifth).